auth0/node-jws/readme.md

   // ...
 });

-// is equivilant to this:
+// is equivalent to this:
 const signer = jws.createSign({
   header: { alg: 'RS256' },
 });